You can download our more detailed FAQ sheet, or browse the headings below:

 The Development Assessment Process (DAP) is addressed in Chapter 12 of the Umbrella Final Agreement and the Yukon Environmental and Socio-economic Assessment Act (YESAA).
 DAP is the process for evaluating the environmental social, cultural, and economic effects of development projects undertaken in the Yukon and providing for the mitigation of the adverse effects before projects are approved.
 This process is run by the Yukon Environmental and Socio-economic Assessment Board (YESAB).

 Both YESAA and Land Use Plans are concerned with how and where development occurs and YESAB is an important component in implementing land use plans.
 In reviewing proposed projects, YESAB must consult YLUPC (or the relevant Commission, if active) as to whether the project conforms to the land use plan, and how the project can conform to the plan, if it doesn’t already.
-Although conformity with the plan does not determine whether a project can proceed or not, it will be factored into the decision.
+Although consistency with the plan does not determine whether a project can proceed or not, it will be factored into the decision.

 The YLUPC is a body created through the signing of the Umbrella Final Agreement (UFA) under the provisions of Chapter 11.
 The YLUPC is intended to make recommendations to the Government of the Yukon and the respective affected First Nation (s) on matters pertaining to land use planning.
 Specifically, the Council makes recommendations on policies, goals, priorities, timeframes, and boundaries for land use planning.
 In addition, the YLUPC jointly administers the $7.4-million allocated to land use planning by Canada with the Yukon Government.